donejs/donejs/docs/guides/guide.md

 ### Use the connection

 The generated file is all that is needed to connect to our RESTful API.
-Use it by importing it and requesting a list of all messages with the `<message-model>` custom element.
+Use it by importing it and requesting a list of all messages.

+Update `src/messages/messages.js` to:

+@sourceref ../../guides/guide/steps/10-use-connection/messages.js
+@highlight 5,8-10

-Update `src/messages/messages.stache` to:
+Display the messages by updating `src/messages/messages.stache` to:

 @sourceref ../../guides/guide/steps/10-use-connection/messages.stache
-@highlight 2,5-16
+@highlight 4-15

 If you open [localhost:8080/chat](http://localhost:8080/chat), you will see a list of messages from the server or the "No message" text.